decretist/Dissertation/Chapter2/chapter2o.md

 distinctions 19-20 specifically rather than to the *tractatus de legibus* generally.[^8]

----

 The second part consists of 36 cases, which are further subdivided into 168 questions.
 Four of the questions, C.11 q.2, C.17 q.3, C.22
 q.3, and C.29 q.1 are empty, meaning that they contain no chapters.[^9]
-C.33 q.3, encapsulates a treatise on penance (*de Penitentia*, abbreviated *de Pen.*) *De Penitentia* is structurally similar to Part I, and is divided into seven distinctions.[^10]
+C.33 q.3, encapsulates a treatise on penance (*de Penitentia*, abbreviated *de Pen.*) *De Penitentia* is structurally similar to Part I, and is divided into seven distinctions.
+Certain sequences of cases in Part II comprise thematic groups, notably: simony (case 1), procedure (cases 2-6), monastic life (cases 16-20), heresy (cases 23-26), and marriage (cases 27-36).[^10]

 The third part of the *Decretum* is a treatise on sacraments (*de Consecratione*, abbreviated *de Cons.*) divided into five